How To Get A 10K Personal Best

 These are just a few of the workouts I use in my own 10K preparation.

-I firmly believe in longer duration fartlek training sessions as they can help yield you results faster then just piling up slower miles week after week.
+I firmly believe in longer duration fartlek training sessions as they can help yield you results faster than just piling up slower miles week after week.

 The best coaches and runners in the world utilize similar training sessions in their training.